Never get it wrong again…

 One of my favorites!
 Slightly cool, but not at all cold.
 You may see a bit of blue in some lights, but you really need to look for it.

 After more hours than I’d like to admit researching paint colors and my own experience, I’ve put together some awesome cheat-sheets for you.
-One describing, how to become an undertone detective and another that is my Top 10 List of gray and greige colors, complete with descriptions and undertones explained.
-Sign up above for the complete list.
+One describing how to detect undertones and another, that is my Top 10 List of gray and greige colors, complete with descriptions and undertones explained.
+Sign up on my homepage to get the complete list.
 Happy painting!